lukehankins/cmp-outage-map-generator/README.md

 ## Running the script

-Without arguements, ``python3 cmp-outages.py`` will generate a map of the current outages, zoomed to just show them.
+Without arguments, ``python3 cmp-outages.py`` will generate a map of the current outages, zoomed to just show them.

 If there are no active outages, ``python3 cmp-outages.py --demo`` will paint 10% of the state red.